1. Introduction

 ON table1.column_name = table2.column_name;

-• LEFT JOIN (or LEFT OUTER JOIN) returns all rows from the left table, and the matched rows from the right table.
-If there are no matches, the result is NULL on the right side.
+values for the missing matches on either side.
+There are three types of OUTER JOINS: LEFT JOIN, RIGHT JOIN, and FULL OUTER JOIN.- LEFT JOIN (or LEFT OUTER JOIN) returns all rows from the left table, and the matched rows from the right table.
+If there are no matches, the result is

-• RIGHT JOIN (or RIGHT OUTER JOIN) returns all rows from the right table, and the matched rows from the left table.
-If there are no matches, the result is NULL on the left side.
+on the right side. - RIGHT JOIN (or RIGHT OUTER JOIN) returns all rows from the right table, and the matched rows from the left table.
+If there are no matches, the result is

-• FULL OUTER JOIN returns all rows when there is a match in one of the tables.
-If there is no match, the result is NULL on the side that does not have a match.
+on the left side. - FULL OUTER JOIN returns all rows when there is a match in one of the tables.
+If there is no match, the result is

 -- Left Outer Join example